sonialoussaief/HumanDetection/Matlab/README.md

-# Please read this file before using the 'kalman.m' function to track objects
+# Please read this before using the 'kalman.m' function to track objects

+1) The tool-box master detector part is necessary.

-1) There are four important m files:
+2) There are four important m files:

      *--- 'calibration.m': calibrate the camera, key points must be pointed out from bottom right, counterclockwise, base to top.